top of page

 She is the co-author and composer of Dulce Vigilante: Remembranzas de la Región Oeste de Puerto Rico, (an illustrated book and music project with her mother, oral historian Carmen I. Cruz and her niece, visual artist Andrea María Carnaval), which was released on December 20, 2014 in Puerto Rico.
 Dulce Vigilante was awarded a $10,000 grant from NALAC, the National Association of Latino Arts & Culture.
 Pérez turned 11 of her mother's stories into songs and invited two treasures of Puerto Rico to record with her: her younger sister, vocalist-songwriter Miriam Pérez and one of the primary ambassadors of Puerto Rican folkloric music, Tony Mapeyé.
 The book and CD were reviewed in detail by Gabriela Ortiz Díaz for the Fundación Nacional para la Cultura Popular de Puerto Rico.

-Also in 2018, Pérez toured multiple cities in Italy in support of her retrospective album Tengo la Vida: Live from Rome, which was recorded live from a previous concert at the occupied theater, Nuovo Cinema Palazzo.
+Also in 2018, Pérez toured multiple cities in Italy in support of her retrospective album Tengo la Vida: Live from Rome, which was recorded live from a previous concert at the people-occupied theater, Nuovo Cinema Palazzo.
 The album was released on Italian label, Block Nota Records.

 After the devastation of Hurricane Maria in September 2017, Pérez and D’Armata started Las Hormigas Boricuas.
 This small group organized the donation and delivery of satellite telephones, water filters and other urgent necessities directly to community organizers and individuals in Puerto Rico.
 They recently re-activated the group in the ongoing aftermath of Hurricane Fiona.

 On International Women's Day 2018, they launched Radio VoxFem, a pilot podcast on multiple platforms that aims to find and spotlight women singer-songwriters from every nation and occupied territory on earth.
-Radio VoxFem evolved into VoxFem Network, and now permanently features over 70 women innovators of music, visual art, literature, film, theater and social movements.
+Radio VoxFem evolved into VoxFem Network, and now permanently features over 90 women innovators of music, visual art, literature, film, theater and social movements.
 (VoxFem.org) VoxFem also produces an annual festival, a global health minute, VoxFem Italy, VoxFem Xicanindia, AfroCuban hiphop program KrudxsNation, and hosts the virtual space, Luce Centre for Deaf Arts and Scholarship.
 VFN is now supported by Alice Kleberg Reynolds Foundation and Resist.org.

 P U B L I S H E D W O R K